chapel-lang/chapel/doc/sphinx/source/users-guide/base/forloops.rst

 For-loop Index Variables
 ------------------------

-Note that for-loop index variables, like *i* above, are new symbols that are defined by the for-loop and only available within its body.
-Thus, the following code actually declares two variables named *i* where the for-loop's index variable temporarily shadows the original *i*:
+A for-loop's index variable (like *i* above) is a new symbol that the for-loop defines, permitting its body to refer to the values generated by its iterand expression.
+Thus, the following code actually declares two variables named *i* where the for-loop's index variable temporarily shadows the original *i* and has no relation to it:

 .. literalinclude:: examples/users-guide/base/forloops.chpl
   :language: chapel
   :lines: 7-10

-Meanwhile, the original *i* is unchanged and so retains its default value once it comes back into scope.
-Thus, the output for the program
+The original variable *i* remains unchanged by the loop, so it retains its default value once it is no longer shadowed.
+Thus, the output for the program is:
-is:

 .. literalinclude:: examples/users-guide/base/forloops.good
   :language: text
   :lines: 7-12

-A for-loop's index variable may or may not be modifiable, depending on the expression that drives the loop.
+A for-loop's index variable may or may not be mutable, depending on the expression that drives the loop.
 For example, range iterators yield ``const`` integer values, making it illegal to modify *i* within the loop body: